How to manage hair loss due to stress?

 Stress: a silent enemy for hair health

 Stress, omnipresent in daily life, influences various aspects of health.
-Among its most insidious impacts, stress-induced hair loss represents a concerning issue for many.
+Among its most insidious impacts, hair loss due to stress represents a concerning issue for many.

 Hair, symbols of beauty and vitality, are particularly sensitive to hormonal fluctuations and stressful situations.
 Understanding this phenomenon, its mechanisms, and its solutions is crucial for maintaining healthy and resilient hair.